Jonas Hallberg

-Jonas Sven Hallberg, (born 7 December 1944) is a Swedish journalist and radio/television personality and presenter.
-He has participated in Spanarna in Sveriges Radio and presented Måndagsbörsen and Dominans on SVT.
-He has also worked as a stand-up comedian.
-In his youth he was friends with Jan Guillou, and Hallberg has described their friendship as Guillou being his first best friend.
+Jonas Sven Hallberg (7 December 1944 – 21 November 2025) was a Swedish journalist, radio and television personality, and presenter.
+He participated in Spanarna in Sveriges Radio and presented Måndagsbörsen and Dominans on SVT.
+He also worked as a stand-up comedian.
+In his youth, he was friends with Jan Guillou, and Hallberg described their friendship as Guillou being his first best friend.

-In early 2010, Hallbergs first book Vad är sanning och 100 andra jätteviktiga frågor was released through the publishers Lagenskiöld.
+In early 2010, Hallberg's first book Vad är sanning och 100 andra jätteviktiga frågor was released through the publishers Lagenskiöld.

+Hallberg died on 21 November 2025, at the age of 80.